EdAnalytics18/retail-analytics-BI-system-project/README.md

 ### Datasets

 The project integrates data extracted from multiple operational systems.
-All source data is ingested as CSV files into the **Bronze (raw staging) layer**.
+All source data is ingested as CSV files into the Bronze layer (raw staging schema).

 Primary datasets include: